JessKaria/project-x/README.md

 I really wanted to make the UI for this particular project something a user would find useful browsing, and more than just filtering the results.
 I set myself a challenge to build a custom pop-up modal that could render the media for the user.

-After some googling, I found a reccomended way to create a component that 'exists outside the DOM hierachy' by using 'ReactDOM.createPortal(child, container).
+After some googling, I found a recommended way to create a component that 'exists outside the DOM hierarchy' by using 'ReactDOM.createPortal(child, container).

 Modal Component 📺